What to expect at the airports:

 Yukon airports (e.g. Whitehorse):

-- Upon arrival in Yukon, travellers will be met by a Civil Emergency Measures Act (CEMA) enforcement officer who will ensure that you are permitted to enter the territory.
+- Upon arrival in Yukon, travellers will be met by a Civil Emergency Measures Act (CEMA) enforcement officer who will get you to sign a declaration and submit your self-isolation plan, along with a contact number.

 - Individuals entering Yukon's airports must wear a mask.